-Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
+Demographic and Financial:Summarize A food pantry and clothing closet are in place to support the ne the demographic and financial trends and the school community.
+Additionally our parent facilitator, social worke patterns observed by the team while MTSS facilitator, and school psychologist serve as resources for completing this section of the report. stakeholders in need of additional support.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?